Anish-M-code/Metadata-Remover/README.md

 Privacy is hard to get Nowadays , Removing unwanted metadata improves privacy.

-Reduced image / video size will be a boon for web devs while embedding images / videos in websites.
+Reduced image and video size will be a boon for web devs while embedding images and videos in websites.

 # Support for Other Documents ( PDF/ Docx etc )